Cat Fleas and Ticks

 - Excessive licking or grooming

-CAT FLEA AND TICK TREATMENTS
+FLEA AND TICK TREATMENT FOR CATS

 There are dozens of flea treatment products for cats on the market.
 Products include a multitude of remedies containing useless substances with no medical validity.
 Our veterinarians strongly recommend you to never use an over-the-counter flea and tick medication without asking a veterinarian first.